Taking Back the Night Life

-Taking Back The Night Life is the second full-length album by the Canadian metalcore band Liferuiner and also their first album on Uprising Records.
+Taking Back the Night Life is the second full-length album by the Canadian metalcore band Liferuiner and also their first album on Uprising Records.
 In early April 2008, the pre-production demo tracks of the entire album were released on multiple P2P clients.
 The band stated in an April 19 blog that this leaked version was not the complete album and they had yet to mix, master, and rearrange some of the tracks.
 The band did however release the first single "MegaDEATH" on April 29 and noted that it was in fact a final, album version.

+Andrea Dyer of Exclaim! gave it a negative review.